-Until the robots take over, it’s the people that make companies like yours an amazing place to work.
+Until the robots take over, it’s the people who make companies like yours an amazing place to work.
 We’ve got the stats to prove it too.

 While workplace culture is seen as a key influencer for 46% of job seekers, a staggering 94% of entrepreneurs and 88% of job seekers say that healthy company culture is vital for success.

-In today’s job market, hiring for organizational culture fit has never been more important.
-So if you’re a recruiter or hiring manager looking to understand the role of culture in the recruitment process, you’ve come to the right place.
+Simply put, in today’s job market, hiring for organizational culture fit has never been more important.
+So if you’re a recruiter or hiring manager looking to understand the role of culture in the recruitment process, here’s what you need to know.

 TL;DR — Key Takeaways